BUCARAMANIA/RLReels/README.md

 ...

-**“You don’t need a restaurant to make restaurant money.” – Restalaunch**
+**“Hungry?
+Discover new cuisine.
+Cooking?
+Grow your fanbase.” – Restalaunch**